razorsyntax/HAL9000/README.md

     "neurons": hiddenLayerNeurons
 });

-// Create a output layer with three neurons var outputLayerNeurons = NeuronArray(3, "logsig");
+// Create an output layer with three neurons var outputLayerNeurons = NeuronArray(3, "logsig");

 // Create a output layer with your hidden layer neurons NN.createLayer({